nipegun/f-scripts/6591cable/README.md

 ## GetBinsToFlash-WithSSH.sh
 Run this script as root inside the terminal of a Debian distro available in the Windows 10 store and all files to flash the official firmware (injected with SSH + telnet) will be available in c:\FritzBox

+## GetBinsToFlash-WithSSH-And-OEMPatch.sh
+Run this script as root inside the terminal of a Debian distro available in the Windows 10 store and all files to flash the official firmware (injected with SSH + telnet) will be available in c:\FritzBox.
+Plus, this OEMPatch script allows to install a retail firmware on a branded box.

+This work is possible thanks to Félix ( https://bitbucket.org/fesc2000/ )